 - Highest performance.

 Disadvantages of Type 4 Driver:

-With type 4 driver the user needs a different driver for each database.
-For example, to communicate with the oracle server we need an oracle driver and to communicate the Sybase server we need a Sybase driver.
+With the type 4 driver, the user needs a different driver for each database.
+For example, to communicate with the oracle server we need an oracle driver and to communicate with the Sybase server we need a Sybase driver.